The Great Cloud Exodus: Part I

 The Vulnerability of the Dutch Government

-Research by NOS shows that at least 1,722 websites of the government, semi-government, and critical infrastructure are directly dependent on at least one American cloud service.
+Research by NOS shows that at least 1,722 websites of the government, semi-government, and vital infrastructure are directly dependent on at least one American cloud service.
 These are not trivial blogs or campaign websites:

 • Ministries: Nine of the fifteen ministries use Microsoft services for critical processes, including email and document storage